-The JRC Announces the 19th ESARDA COURSE on Nuclear Safeguards and Non Proliferation to be held in spring 2020 in the European Commission's Research Centre in Ispra, Italy
+The JRC Announces the 19th ESARDA COURSE on Nuclear Safeguards and Non Proliferation to be held in spring 2021, co-organised by the European Commission's Joint Research Centre and the ESARDA TKM Working Group.

 Forms & Documents: